zlogic/mendix-docs/content/en/docs/howto/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 If your performance issue is caused by a microflow, you need to find which microflow and which activities are the slowest in that microflow.

-Sometimes, identifying the slow activity and activities in your slow microflow will be obvious.
+Sometimes, identifying the slow activity and activities in your slow microflow is obvious.
 You may have a single microflow with just a few steps, and one of them is egregiously slow.
 If this is the case, move on to the next section and focus on optimization.
-If not, continue on below.
+If not, continue with the sub-sections below.

-Tools you can use to identify your slow microflow and the specific slow activities in that microflow are described in the sections below.
+Tools you can use to identify your slow microflow and the specific slow activities in that microflow are described in the sub-sections below.

 ### Server Monitoring